 Do I need a powerful computer for a graphic drawing tablet with screen?

-Are these tablets good for beginners?
+Are graphic drawing tablets with screens suitable for beginners?

 Your Creative Journey Awaits